irinascurtu/irinascurtu/README.md

 # Hi there 👋

-I'm **Irina Scurtu**, a technologist passionate about .NET and the world around it.
+I'm **Irina Dominte(Scurtu)**, a technologist passionate about .NET and the world around it.
 I enjoy sharing knowledge through blogging, speaking, and online courses.
 You can find me at various tech conferences giving workshops and talks.

 ## 🚀 About Me